alexmrbarreira/hydro_effects_lensing_data_statistics/README.md

 ### Code overview

-- The code prepare_for_lensing.py defines global parameters and functions.
+- *prepare_for_lensing.py* defines global parameters and functions.
 It is imported by the other scripts.

-- The file compute_kappa_spectra.py computes the 2-point and the squeezed 3-point function.
+- *compute_kappa_spectra.py* computes the 2-point and the squeezed 3-point function.

-- The files compute_cov_g.py and compute_cov_ssc_limber.py compute the 2-point function covariance (which is a 4-point function).
+- *compute_cov_g.py* and *compute_cov_ssc_limber.py* compute the 2-point function covariance (which is a 4-point function).
 It includes the two most important contributions: the Gaussian (cov_g) and the super-sample covariance (cov_ssc) terms.

 - The folder lookup_tables/ contains tables with 3D power spectra, and N-body simulation data used in the calculation.